 The 3 “musts” for the B&B manager life:

-A first important aspect is to realize that managing a guest house is a real job.
-It is not a holiday or a cushy work.
+The first important aspect is to realize that managing a guest house is a real job.
+It is not a holiday or cushy work.
 Even by limiting the services offered and the size of the property to maintain, this is a real job, with its positive aspects and less rosy or glamorous sides.
 This must be clear for anyone who wants to embark on this great adventure.

 1. The 1st objective must not be financial!